 Though Paucar Yacu hot springs aren’t located as far in the Andes as other hot springs in this article, these springs are worth visiting if you find yourself in the region of San Martin, in the area of the jungle city of Tarapoto.
 You can get to these hot springs by taking a short detour off the road between Tarapoto and Sauce.
 Most people who make their way to the popular tourist destination of Sauce are not aware of these springs.

 Are you into sulfur?
 This sulfur-rich hot spring is for you.
 Sulfur is known for treating dry skin and healing irritation, as well as help with arthritis pain.
 And, if you wander along a pathway away from the developed pools, you’ll find an area of mud baths.
 People say that this mud is medicinal.
 Whether true or not, bathing yourself in the mud is a great experience.

 Chimor hot springs: few hours drive from the Sacred Valley

-People passing through the Sacred Valley travel in droves to Lares Hot Springs, but few are aware of the neighboring Chimor hot springs.
-At Chimor, the water is clearer and fresher, and you won’t find the same crowds that you do at Lares.
+People passing through the Sacred Valley travel in droves to Lares Hot Springs, but few are aware of the neighboring Chimur hot springs.
+At Chimur, the water is clearer and fresher, and you won’t find the same crowds that you do at Lares.

 Colcaymayo: outside of Santa Teresa, near Machu Picchu